2084x/ytcli-guide/README.md

 * [`Violentmonkey`](https://github.com/violentmonkey/violentmonkey) - Provides userscript support for browsers.

 ## Userscripts
-Use these with Violentmonkey to make regular YouTube work better.
+Use these with the Violentmonkey extension to make regular YouTube better.
 * [`Simple YouTube Age Restriction Bypass`](https://greasyfork.org/en/scripts/423851-simple-youtube-age-restriction-bypass) - Watch age restricted videos without login or age verification.
 * [`Youtube shorts redirect`](https://greasyfork.org/en/scripts/439993-youtube-shorts-redirect) - Redirects any `*.youtube.com/shorts/*` link to `*.youtube.com/watch?v=*`.
 * [`Resize YT To Window Size`](https://greasyfork.org/en/scripts/811-resize-yt-to-window-size) - Moves the video to the top of the page and fills the entire window with the player.